heston/ding-dong-ditch/server/README.md

     $ firebase deploy --only functions
     ```

-    After you deploy, the Firebase CLI outputs the URL for the HTTP function endpoints.
+    After you deploy, the Firebase CLI outputs the URLs for the HTTP function endpoints.
 In your terminal, you should see output like the following:

     ```
     Project Console: https://console.firebase.google.com/project/YOUR-PROJECT-NAME/overview